 Just outside the city of Salisbury, Figsbury Ring is a Neolithic and Iron Age hillfort which is a beautiful spot for a walk or a picnic.
-It has impressive views over Salisbury from the top of the ramparts, as well as being a site of special scientific interest filled with grasslands and wildlife including butterflies, orchids, fireflies and skylarks.
+It has impressive views over Salisbury from the top of the ramparts and is a site of special scientific interest, filled with grasslands and wildlife including butterflies, orchids, fireflies and skylarks.
 It is owned by the National Trust but is free to visit and is open all year round.

 You can wander at will, explore down in the ditches or walk the narrow chalky path at the very top of the ramparts.